Teaneck Armory

-Teaneck Armory at 1799 Teaneck Road is an armory and arena located on a 13.66 acre site in Teaneck, New Jersey.
+Teaneck Armory is an armory and arena located on a 13.66 acre site in Teaneck, New Jersey.
 It is owned and operated by the New Jersey National Guard.

 History

 The facility was completed in 1936 at a cost of $1 million.
 It was designed by Louis S. Kaplan (1896–1964), who as a young architect won a competition to design the Trenton War Memorial and after its dedication became the leading state architect until the early 1960s, designing or adapting many of its armories.

-From 1967–68, the arena was the home of the New Jersey Americans of the American Basketball Association, the team that later became today's Brooklyn Nets.
+From 1967–68, the arena was the home of the New Jersey Americans of the American Basketball Association, the team that later became today's Brooklyn Nets in the National Basketball Association.
 In 1968, the Americans were forced to forfeit a playoff game against the Kentucky Colonels because a circus group had rented the armory that week and the alternate location selected for the game, Long Island Arena in Commack, New York, had a floor in such poor condition that it was deemed unplayable.

 Over the years the expansive floor and high-ceilinged space has been used for numerous film shoots, including Sweet and Lowdown, You've Got Mail, Bogus, and Stonewall.
-The armory has also hosted concerts, three-quarter midget car races, Boy Scout jamborees, professional wrestling, rallies (including a November 6, 1960 campaign rally by presidential candidate John F. Kennedy), circuses, indoor soccer and various military uses.
+The armory has also hosted concerts, three-quarter midget car races, Boy Scout jamborees, professional wrestling, political rallies (including a November 6, 1960 campaign rally by presidential candidate John F. Kennedy), circuses, indoor soccer and various military uses.
 It has also been used for ceremonies and celebrations commemorating Eid ul-Adha.